compphylo/compphylo.github.io/Oslo2019/UiO_Cluster_info.md

 Throughout the workshop we will be introducing new commands as the need for them arises.
 We will pay special attention to highlighting and explaining new commands and giving examples to practice with.

-> **Special Note:** Notice that the above directory we are making is not called `ipyrad workshop`.
+> **Special Note:** Notice that the above directory we are making is not called `compphylo workshop`.
 This is **very important**, as spaces in directory names are known to cause havoc on HPC systems.
 All linux based operating systems do not recognize file or directory names that include spaces because spaces act as default delimiters between arguments to commands.
 There are ways around this (for example Mac OS has half-baked "spaces in file names" support) but it will be so much for the better to get in the habit now of ***never including spaces in file or directory names***.

 <a name="conda-install"></a>
 ## Download and Install conda